Johnstown 1789

 The Township of Edwardsburgh/Cardinal

-In Johnstown, on the NE corner of County Road 2 and Highway 16
+on the northeast corner of Road 2 and Road 16

 Plaque Text